petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/adding-pages-to-claritys-site.md

 ## Conclusion

 Congratulations!
-You’ve finished the foundational page structure for Clarity’s site.
-Next, you’ll take these blank pages and start designing their layout.
+You've finished the foundational page structure for Clarity's site.
+Next, you'll take these blank pages and start designing their layout.
 But before that, let's take a moment to review some core concepts for Liferay page design.

 Next Up: [Understanding Page Design](./understanding-page-design.md)